 Refaat Alareer, Gaza Writes Back

 The Palestinians are known for their high sense of belonging and pride.
-You can find the story of their daily life and struggle everywhere.
-From their persistence to preserve their authentic persona, to their dedication to recording their daily challenges.
-Walking in the streets you can find graffiti walls calling for peace and retelling the story from their point of view.
+You can find the story of their daily life and struggles everywhere, from their persistence to preserve their authentic persona to their dedication to recording their daily challenges.
+Walking in the streets, graffiti walls call for peace and retell the story from their point of view.
 You can find people talking about histories and oral narratives they have inherited and are keen to pass on for generations.
-It is a place worth visiting for people who are interested in an eye-opening experience that will leave you with many tales to think about and retell.
+It is a place worth visiting for people interested in an eye-opening experience that will leave you with many tales to think about and retell.

 4- For the beauty of its nature

 The Palestinian natural landscape offers many varieties for nature lovers.
-It is famous for its olive trees that date back thousands of years.
-There are also mountains open for a hiking trip.
-And if you enjoy the water landscape, you can visit the dead sea where you can never drown.
+It is famous for its olive trees, which date back thousands of years.
+There are also mountains open for hiking trips.
+And if you enjoy the water landscape, you can visit the Dead Sea, where you can never drown.

 5- For the variety of its historical landmarks